Mohdsaad83/Mohdsaad83/README.md

 - 👋 Hi, I’m @Mohdsaad83
-- 👀 I’m interested in ... learn coding
+- 👀 I’m interested in ... learning coding
 - 🌱 I’m currently learning ... software engineering
 - 💞️ I’m looking to collaborate on ... new coding
 - 📫 How to reach me ... @slack Bosaad